District Legislator (Party, Representing):

 Contact me by e-mail: firstname.lastname@example.org

-Legislator Quatro is currently the Vice Chair for the Human Services Committee and also serves on the Ways and Means Committee within the County Legislature.
-He is the former Majority Leader of the Republican Caucus.
+Legislator Quatro currently serves on the Human Services Committee, the Agenda/Charter Committee and the Ways and Means Committee.
+He is also an Assistant Majority Leader.

 In addition to his legislative duties, Legislator Quatro is a Doctor of Chiropractic who has been in private practice for nearly two decades.
 Dan has had a long involvement with the New York State Chiropractic Association, serving as their President from 2000-2004.

 Dan earned his Doctor of Chiropractic from the New York Chiropractic College and attended Niagara University.
 He is also a graduate of McQuaid Jesuit High School.
-Dan has two daughters, Abigail and Rachel.
+Dan resides at 637 Contempri Way in Webster with his two daughters, Abigail and Rachel.

 16th District- Irondequoit